A todo o nada: Other versions

-Brazil—Started in August 2010 and ended in August 2013, on Rede TV!
-Hosted by Mário Frias.
+Brazil—Started in August 2010 and ended in August 2013: July 2022 and ended in 2026, on DRAMA 654 on Rede TV!
+Hosted by Mário Frias by Celso Portiolli by Afonso Nigro by Rodrigo Faro.

 Chile—Broadcast on Televisión Nacional de Chile (Chile National Television) on Saturdays at 10:00 pm.
 Hosted by Martin Cárcamo, with the difference being there was three teams, red, blue, and green.
 It was broadcast from 2006 to 2010, excluding the year 2009, in which it was not broadcast due to economic problems.
 In the summer of 2008, a version of the show called La familia del ultímo pasejero was broadcast.
 (Spanish: The family of the ultimate passenger).
 In this version, families competed using the same format to win a family vacation.
 In 2013 the channel Mega had a new version, which was titled A todo o nada (All or nothing), unlike CNT's version.
 The prizes varied from cellphones, boomboxes, trips, and laptops.

 Venezuela—The Venezuelan version was issued by Channel I in May 2011.

 Portugal—The Portuguese version was issued by RTP in late 2009 and early 2010, with 9 episodes.
 Was hosted by João Baião and Sílvia Alberto.
 The main difference in this version was that families participated instead of students.
 It was issued under the name of O Último Passageiro (Portuguese—The Last Passenger).

 Greece—The Greek version was broadcast on the ANT1 channel, and was named "The Last Passenger".